Consumption Response to Minimum Wages: Evidence from Chinese Households

 67 Pages Posted: 10 Jan 2017 Last revised: 26 Jan 2022

 Date Written: April 28, 2017

-The paper evaluates the impact of the Chinese minimum wage policy on consumption of low income household for the period 2002-2009.
-Using a representative household panel, we find that the consumption response to minimum wage hikes is increasing in the minimum wage share of household income.
-In particular, we find that poorer households fully consume their additional income.
-This large unitary consumption elasticity of income is driven by households with at least one child, while childless poor households save two thirds of a minimum wage hike.
+The paper evaluates the impact of the Chinese minimum wage policy on consumption of low-wage households for the period 2002-2009.
+Using a representative panel of urban households, we find that the consumption response to minimum wage income hikes is increasing in the share of minimum wage household income, in particular poorer households fully consume their additional income.
+We do not find empirical support for the hypothesis that liquidity constraints contribute to high consumption propensities.
+The large marginal propensity to consume is driven by households with at least one child, while childless poor households save two thirds of a minimum wage hike.
 The expenditure increase is concentrated in health care and education with potentially long-lasting benefits to household welfare.

 JEL Classification: E24, J38, C26

 Suggested Citation: Suggested Citation